Why Longs?

 See also THIS POST.

-I’ll likely spend much of my life studying the ways in which the affordances and constraints of technologies interactive with social psychological processes.
-More difficult will be the work of fully embracing (and carving out time to embrace) how acute is my need to be small.
+I’ll probably spend much of my life exploring the complex ways in which technologies affect our identities, relationships, and ways of learning and knowing; finding ways for technology to support growth and solve some problems.
+More difficult, I think, will be the work of fully embracing how acute is my need to be small, to stay small.
 I think I’m more useful when I’m small.

 “Lie down among the pines for a while then get to plain pure white love-work to help humanity and other mortals.” ~ John Muir, The National Parks and Forest Reservations (1896)